Mostafa-SAID7/SimpleCalculator/README.md

 A beginner-friendly console application built in C# that performs basic arithmetic operations: addition, subtraction, multiplication, and division.

 # Features
-Simple and user-friendly console interface
+.Simple and user-friendly console interface
-Input validation using double.TryParse()
+.Input validation using double.TryParse()
-Continuous operation until the user chooses to exit Modular code structure with separate methods for each operation Handles division by zero errors gracefully
+.Continuous operation until the user chooses to exit .Modular code structure with separate methods for each operation .Handles division by zero errors gracefully

 # What You'll Learn
-1-Using switch statements for control flow /n 2-Reading and validating user input in C# /n 3-Structuring code using methods /n
+1.Using switch statements for control flow
+2.Reading and validating user input in C# 3.Structuring code using methods
-4-Implementing loops and basic error handling
+4.Implementing loops and basic error handling

 # Getting Started
 Clone the repository: